DeltaVerseDAO/multi-token-DAO/README.md

 - Nappy Token will use to mint token and transfer to voter for use in voting.
 - First owner will mint the token.
 There is no fixed supply to mint the token.
 - This contract will also use for delegate the tokens.
 User will have to call delegate() function for voting power.
+- Voting power is depend on decimal of Token.

 ## NappyNFT